This post contains affiliate links.

 Greece is at the top of almost anyone’s bucket list, and rightfully so.
 I can’t tell you how much I loved Greece!
 There just aren’t words.
 It’s beautiful, it’s relaxing, it’s welcoming, it’s fascinating.

 But Greece isn’t just for lovers, Greece is amazing for families too!
 There’s a place for every interest; in fact, the choices can be overwhelming.
 No matter where you go, it’s a great opportunity to introduce your kids to Greek mythology and ancient civilizations.
+Greece can be one of the easiest family beach vacations without a car.

 If you’re coming from the US, your first stop will almost certainly be in Athens.
 There are a few must-do activities in Athens, but you can probably keep your visit to just one or two days if you’re on a tight vacation schedule.